Lazy-Solutions/AdvancedSceneManager/docs/SceneManagerWindow.md

 ###### Appearance

-The following properties are only visible if the corresponding package is installed from the [package manager](PackageManager.md), if none are installed then this entire section will be hidden.

 These properties are also local to the computer / user, so feel free to modify these to your personal preference.

 > Display unresolved cross scene reference icon:</br>\